 - Any financial institution of the Islamic Republic of Iran

-Please note that there are proposed rules pending that seek to include the following on the above-referenced list of prohibited financial institutions; however, no final rules regarding these institutions have been issued as of August 10, 2020.
-There financial institutions are as follows:
+Please note that there are proposed rules pending that seek to include the following on the above-referenced list of prohibited financial institutions; however, no final rules regarding these institutions have been issued as of January 18, 2023.
+The financial institutions are as follows:

 - Halawi Exchange Co.